What is score voting?

 - Alternate candidates get a more accurate measure of support

 Below we have two different Score Voting ballots.
-The one on the left uses a 0-9 scale.
-On the right is a simplified version with a 0-2 scale.
+The one on the top uses a 0-9 scale.
+On the bottom is a simplified version with a 0-2 scale.

 Voters score each candidate on the ballot.
 These ballots can be used with modern election machines.
-CES board member Jan Kok, an engineer, demonstrates this here.
+CES co-founder Jan Kok, an engineer, demonstrates this here.
 Note that this is not an endorsement of using computers to count votes.